sdegutis/immaculatalibrary.com/data/data/snippets/2021-09-02-not-only-the-glorious-angels-but-also-the-lord-of-glory-came-to-glorify-marys-glorious-entrance-into-heaven.md

 ---
 published: true
-title: 'Not only the Glorious Angels but also The Lord of Glory Himself came to glorify Mary''s Glorious Entrance into Heaven'
+title: 'Not only the Glorious Angels but also The Lord of Glory Himself came to glorify Mary’s Glorious Entrance into Heaven'
 archiveLink: 'https://archive.org/details/thegloriesofmary00liguuoft/page/497?view=theater'
 bookSlug: 'the-glories-of-mary'
 ---